New Project "Modelling Text Editions as Linked Data (edition2LD)"

 The Research Unit Welcomes Marija Grujovska as a New Team Member

-The Research Unit welcomes Marija Grujovska, who will carry out her doctoral research within the framework of the project, as a new team member.
-Marija completed her BA studies in Social and Cultural Anthropology at Vienna University and was awarded her MA degree in "Cultural and Religious History of South Asia" at Heidelberg University.
-Her dissertation project focuses on the administrative history of the Tripureśvara Mahādeva Temple in Kathmandu from its establishment in the early 19th century up to the present, combining methods of archival and field research.
+The Research Unit warmly welcomes Marija Grujovska as the newest addition to the team.
+Marija joins us to pursue her doctoral research as part of the project.
+She completed her BA studies in Social and Cultural Anthropology at Vienna University and earned her MA degree in 'Cultural and Religious History of South Asia' at Heidelberg University.
+Her dissertation project centers on the administrative history of the Tripureśvara Mahādeva Temple in Kathmandu, spanning from its establishment in the early 19th century to the present day.
+Her research methodology combines archival exploration with field research methods.

 A Short Video Portrait of the Research Unit is Available